LucaCiucci/differential-rs/doc/main.typ

 <==>
 (f, underbracket(#$diff_alpha f, diff_alpha^2 f, diff_alpha^3 f, ..., diff_alpha^K f$, #[derivative]))
 $ <ad-differential-serialized-plain-reinterpretation>
-In C++, we could thing to use variadic template parameters to represent this tuple and easily take into consideration the "value" or the "derivative" part.
+In C++, we could think of using variadic template parameters to represent this tuple and easily take into consideration the "value" or the "derivative" part.
 In practice though, this is not trivial since the memory layout of a tuple might have some padding because of the alignment of the elements.\
 Rust makes implementing this representation with tuples difficult both because of the lack of variadic template arguments and the unsafety of unions @rust-union that discourages this kind of approach.\
 We could then use a different approach, store the elements in plain array and use use custom mapping functions to map derivative orders to indexes and vice versa.
 This is the approach we chose to use in our implementation.\
 This also has the advantage of being generic over the use of compile-time determined shape and the use of dynamic shape, which is a feature we are also interested in.